by Craig Brelsford

 In the clean air the light from a slim crescent moon was casting shadows, and for the first time I could make out the bands of Saturn.
 I viewed Saturn through my Swarovski ATX-95 30-70x scope.

 The next morning, Tues.
-9 Aug., I awoke at dawn and heard the calls of Tibetan Snowcock on the ridge above.
+9 Aug., I awoke at dawn and heard, coming from the ridge above, the calls of Tibetan Snowcock.
 I scoped a group of seven.
 Carrying my camera, I climbed 300 m (980 ft.) to the ridge, elev.
 4400 m (14,440 ft.).
 I found the snowcocks, three adults and four juveniles.
 I saw Brandt’s Mountain Finch, Tibetan Snowfinch, and Blanford’s Snowfinch.
 All were feeding young.
 I noted a single Plain Mountain Finch.

 From the summit the valley spread out like a map before me, and I saw that the road made not just a sixth but also a seventh and eighth crossing of the creek before leaving the valley for the steppe.
 Those five crossings the day before had made me nervous.